afunnydev/tinysociety/content/articles/2018-09-02-6-prefab-tiny-house-you-want-to-live-in.md

 ---
-title: 6 Prefab Tiny House You Want to Live In
+title: 6 Prefab Tiny Houses You Want to Live In
 description: >
   Yes, you have guessed it right.
 ‘Prefab’ homes are prefabricated homes.
 These are directly delivered to you after manufacturing at the site.
 The benefit is